 ¼ cup tomato paste

-2 cups lamb broth (water, beef or chicken broth can be substituted)
+2 cups lamb broth (water, beef or chicken broth may be substituted)

 1 tsp. marjoram, or to taste